Co-Separating Sounds of Visual Objects: Approach

 \section{Approach}

-Our approach learns to leverage localized object detection to visually guide audio source separation.
-In the following, we first formalize our object-level audio-visual source separation task (Sec.~\ref{sec:formulation}).
+Our approach leverages localized object detection to visually guide audio source separation.
+We first formalize our object-level audio-visual source separation task (Sec.~\ref{sec:formulation}).
 Then we introduce our framework for learning object sound models from unlabeled video and our \textsc{Co-Separation} deep network architecture (Sec.~\ref{sec:network}).
 Finally, we present our training criteria and inference procedures (Sec.~\ref{sec:trainingAndInference}).